Sandhill Crane

 Watch the migration from the comfort of the Iain Nicolson Audubon Center.
 An educator will give a short talk on crane behaviors, followed by viewing from the Center.
 Cost $20/adult and $10/child (18 years and younger), pre-registration is required.

 Embrace your artistic side with Rowe Sanctuary and the Museum of Nebraska Art (MONA)!
 Join us for a study in the junction between art and nature in a variety of media with wonderful guest instructors.
 Cost is $30 per participant (15 years old and up), pre-registration is required.
-Registration opens January 22, 2025.
+All art supplies will be provided.

 Monday, March 31, 2025 | 10:00 a.m. | Watercolor Crane Study | Lois Smith | Register here. |